kalenhoneyfield/FSJS-Techdegree-ProjectSix/README.md

 ```
 Once you see that the server has started in the console, visit [localhost:3000](http://127.0.0.1:3000)

-If you have cloned this and are looking to further develop with it you may prefer
+If you have cloned this and are looking to further develop with it you may prefer.
 This was added in case the user doesn't have admin privs on their desktop
 ```sh
 npm run nodemon